ColumPaget/fontporter/README.md

 PREVIEW
 =======

 Fonts can be previewed either by activating sixel mode or by pressing 'v' in the font screen.
 The 'v' key activates a font viewer, currently one of "display", "feh", "fim", "sxiv", "xv", "giv" or "meh".
-(If you want to use another image viewer than just find the line in the .lua script and add the program name there).
+(If you want to use another image viewer use the '-viewer' command-line option).

 Preview requires image magick's 'convert' command to be available.